Trenton–Mercer Airport

-Trenton–Mercer Airport (IATA: TTN, ICAO: KTTN, FAA LID: TTN) is a county-owned, joint civil–military, public airport located four miles northwest of Trenton in the West Trenton section of Ewing Township, Mercer County, New Jersey.
+Trenton–Mercer Airport (IATA: TTN, ICAO: KTTN, FAA LID: TTN) is a county-owned, joint civil–military, public airport located four miles (6.4 km) northwest of Trenton in the West Trenton section of Ewing Township, Mercer County, New Jersey, United States.

 Formerly known as Mercer County Airport, the airport serves one scheduled airline plus general and corporate aviation.
-The U.S. Department of Transportation reports that approximately 201,000 passengers departed and 200,000 arrived at the airport in the 12 months ending October 2021, for a total of 401,000 passengers.
+The U.S. Department of Transportation reports that approximately 301,000 passengers arrived and 300,000 departed at the airport in the 12 months ending July 2023, for a total of 601,000 passengers.

-With an average of 308 aircraft operation per day, Trenton–Mercer is the third-busiest airport in New Jersey after Newark's 1228 per day and Teterboro's 477 per day.
-As of May 2018, Trenton was the fifth fastest growing airport in the US.
+With an average of 308 aircraft operations per day, Trenton–Mercer is the third-busiest airport in New Jersey after Newark Liberty International Airport's 1,228 per day and Teterboro Airport's 477 per day.
+As of May 2018, Trenton was the fifth fastest growing airport in the United States.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2019–2023, in which it is categorized as a non-hub primary commercial service facility.
+The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorized it as a non-hub primary commercial service facility.

 History

+Early history

-The first airplane landed at what is now Trenton–Mercer Airport in 1907, in what was then Alfred Reeder's farm field, just off of Bear Tavern Road in Ewing.
-Twenty-two years later in 1929 Skillman Airport opened to the public.
+The first airplane to land at what is now Trenton–Mercer Airport touched down in 1907, in what was then Alfred Reeder's farm field, just off of Bear Tavern Road in Ewing.
+Twenty-two years later, in 1929, Skillman Airport opened to the public.

 During World War II, the nearby General Motors Inland Fisher Guide Plant ceased producing civilian vehicles and began making Grumman TBF Avenger carrier-based torpedo bombers for the United States Navy.
-Skillman Airport expanded to accommodate test flights of this aircraft, and after the airport returned to county control following the end of the war it was renamed Mercer County Airport.
+Skillman Airport expanded at this time to accommodate test flights of this aircraft, and after the airport returned to county control following the end of the war, it was renamed Mercer County Airport.
 After the war, the navy reestablished a presence with the construction of Naval Air Warfare Center Trenton adjacent to the airport, which remained open until 1997.